evelyn-2022/CSNotes/FrontEnd/JavaScript/npm (Node Package Manager).md

 ## How to use npm

 In each project in which we want to use NPM, we need to start by initializing it with `npm init` in order to create a `package.json` file.
+To create the file without answering any questions, use `npm init -y` or `npm init --yes`.
+To change the default answer, `npm config set init-author-name "your name"` or `npm set init-license "MIT"`.

 `npm install packageName` or `npm i packageName` to install a package.
 The package name will show in the `dependencies` in `package.json`, and a folder named `node_modules` will be added to the current folder.
 Our library is installed in this `node_modules` folder.